MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/rule-reference.md

 #Customer intent: As a process designer, I need to understand how rules work and the limits to defining rules for a work item type or process, so I can add the right rules to support my business processes.
 ---

-# Default rules and the rule engine
+# Rules and rule evaluation

 [!INCLUDE [temp](../../../includes/version-tfs-all-versions.md)]

 Rules are used to set or restrict value assignments to a work item field.
 There are two types of rules, auto-generated and custom rules defined for a process or project.
 Auto-generated rules  minimize the need to add custom rules for areas that should work in a standard way.

 Custom rules are defined for a work item type.
-For the Inherited process model, you specify a rule which consists of a condition plus action.
-Within the On-premises XML process models, you specify rules for a field or within the workflow.
+For an inherited process, you specify a rule which consists of a condition plus action.
+For an On-premises XML process, you specify rules for a field or within the workflow.

 <!--- what does this build on? what should they read before reading this?